A Place to Worship Since 1805

 Please direct any questions to the Parish Office at 902-864-3154 or email@example.com

-How you can support PWRDF
+How you can support PWRDF other works:

 Give directly to PWRDF.
 It’s easy to give online at pwrdf.org/give-today.
 To direct a gift to PWRDF’s COVID-19 response, click on Emergency Response on our Give Today page, or call toll-free 1-866-308-7973.
 We are picking up messages regularly and returning calls promptly.
 We are reminded to continue our PWRDF blue envelope offerings.
 Should you wish your PWRDF offerings to be designated specifically for Covid-19, write “Covid-19 projects work” on the outside of the blue envelope.